Burnaby Housing Authority

 In addition to rental housing, the HNR further notes the need for attainable homeownership options.
 This has not been an area of focus for the City to date, but could be an area that the BHA explores in the future: to offer new options for Burnaby residents who wish to enter the home ownership market but cannot do so in the current real estate market.

-The creation of a BHA would need financial support from the City as it starts up and transitions to a self-sustaining organization.
+The creation of a BHA requires financial support from the City as it starts up and transitions to a self-sustaining organization.
 Support would include City funding for capital development and housing operations.

 At the October 16, 2023 Council meeting, City Council directed staff to include the following items in the City’s draft 2024-2028 Financial Plan: